-These restrictions can be applied to one or more animal species and their associated products commodities, and to different types of fomites (e.g. people, clothing, vehicles/vessels and equipment).
-They may vary from premovement certification to total standstill, and be limited to one or more establishment only or multiple establishments, or cover specific zones, or the entire country.
+These restrictions can be applied to one or more animal species and their associated products commodities, and to different types of fomites (e.g. people, clothing. vehicles/vessels and equipment).
+Based on risk analysis, tThey may vary from pre-movement certification to total standstill, and be limited to one or more establishment only or multiple establishments, or cover specific zones, or the entire country.
 The restrictions can include the complete isolation of individual animals or groups of animals, and specific rules may be applied to movements, such as protection from vectors.